 If you live in Indiana, you need to have health insurance.
-Under the Affordable Care Act (known as Obamacare), you can get your insurance plan either directly from the insurance provider or from the state health insurance marketplace.
-The deadline for getting the insurance through the state marketplace is on January 31, 2017.
+Under the Affordable Care Act (known as Obamacare), you can get your insurance plan either directly from the insurance provider or the state health insurance marketplace.
+The deadline for getting the insurance through the state marketplace is on December 15th, 2018.
 If you have not yet obtained insurance, you may be required to pay a tax penalty.
 What are your options if you’re still uninsured?
 We can help with your decision.

 About the Indiana Health Insurance Marketplace

 Indiana residents can get insurance coverage through the federally run marketplace available at Healthcare.gov.
 As a resident, you are allowed to get your health insurance coverage from a private insurance company.
 However, in doing so, you will not be entitled to government subsidies that can reduce your monthly premiums.